Mithreindeir/Reverset/README.md

 # Reverset
+Reverset is a reverse engineering, and binary analysis tool.

-Currently working on disassembler and elf parser, which just has operand decoding almost done.
+Currently working on disassembler and elf parser:
 Has plans two include a:

 disassembler